dwsmpsn/neighborhood-map/README.md

 I used the Foursquare API to call up the phone number for each location, which is displayed on each marker's infowindow.
 This was an exercise in frustration but I learned a great deal about third party API documentation and navigation.
 The implementation may be small, but the learning opportunity was not.

-## Note:
-- Google API is not loaded synchronously because after porting my js work into the knockout format, I kept getting a "google is not defined error".
-The only way I could fix it was to make sure the API loaded before the JS files.
-  - **update**: it was working asynchronously and then stopped again.
-I have no idea what the issue is and cannot find a solution.

 ## Sources